Keywords

 Authorities in this way of thinking come from brilliant universities across the globe such as Harvard University and the University of Toronto.
 Universitas Sebelas Maret in Indonesia is proving to be a leading regional center which points to the increasing interest of developing nations in promoting habits of mind study.
 Every year, at least 10% of the revenue that is not raised by taxation is put into research and community projects by UNS and is supervised by LPPM to ensure top quality (Kusumawardani et al., 2017).
 Understanding who these actors are allows us to see existing research trends and provide new opportunities for collaborations internationally.

 Our study finds that there has been a major rise in research on habits of mind since 2015, with most studies focusing on critical thinking, creativity and integrating problem-based learning.
 Even though major countries continue to dominate publishing and citations in science, nations such as Indonesia are adding to the field each year.
-Indonesia is publishing many more scientific papers than Singapore and Thailand (Fry et al., 2023; Sukoco et al., 2023).
+Although Indonesia does not dominate global publication output, the bibliometric results show a steady increase in publications from Indonesian institutions, placing Indonesia among the more active contributors within the Southeast Asian region (Fry et al., 2023; Sukoco et al., 2023).
 Often, these contributions stress teaching that is fit for each culture and how effective learners are linked to helping the environment.

 With the rise of these trends, there are many chances for research to use systems thinking, ethical reasoning and critical thinking to further achieve Sustainable Development Goal 6.
 Thinking about systems is key to resolving the closely linked problems of sustainability, especially those related to clean water and sanitation.
 Learning how different system components relate helps strengthen water management and sanitation (Levy et al., 2018; Sanneh, 2018; Weaver et al., 2025).
 Extending research on this can result in strategies that connect mental development with saving the environment worldwide.